JMOrbegoso/Dotfiles-for-Windows-11/README.md

 - Install Visual Studio 2019.
 - Enable Windows Subsystem for Linux.
 - Install Ubuntu 20.04 LTS in WSL.
+  - Install curl.
+  - Install Neofetch.
+  - Configure Git in Ubuntu.
+  - Install Visual Studio Code extensions in Ubuntu.
+  - Install Volta in Ubuntu.
+    - Install Node.js LTS using Volta in Ubuntu.
+    - Install NPM using Volta in Ubuntu.
+    - Install Yarn using Volta in Ubuntu.
+    - Install TypeScript using Volta in Ubuntu.
+    - Install Yarn-Upgrade-All using Volta in Ubuntu.
+    - Install Angular CLI using Volta in Ubuntu.
+    - Install NestJS CLI using Volta in Ubuntu.
+  - Install Golang in Ubuntu.
+  - Install HUGO in Ubuntu.
+  - Install Vim in Ubuntu.
+  - Install Vim-Plug in Ubuntu.
+  - Install Vim plugins in Ubuntu.
+  - Install Zsh in Ubuntu.
+  - Install Oh My Zsh in Ubuntu.
+  - Configure Oh My Zsh in Ubuntu.
 - Install Docker Desktop.
 - Configure File Explorer:
   - Show file extensions.